10/15/2024 • 6 min read

 Microsoft Senior Principal Researcher

-Bringing people back into the office specifically to collaborate in person will make more paths cross and increase the strength of more distant network bonds that may have frayed.
-Additionally, in-person collaboration can solve for some of the lost creativity and innovation we’ve experienced due to remote-only connections.
+Bringing people into the office specifically to collaborate in person will make more paths cross and increase the strength of more distant network bonds that may have frayed.
+Additionally, in-person office collaboration can solve for some of the lost creativity and innovation we’ve experienced due to remote-only connections.

 Culture Matters Too